Uraharadono/Vue3WebpackBoilerplateV2/README.md

 I took webpack configuration inspiration from this project: https://github.com/Jamie-Yang/vue3-boilerplate It has been obviously heavily edited and is up to date with npm packages.

+Another note is that there might be bits and pieces of code that I have reused in these last 3-4 years of writing all of these components.
+If you see something that should be credited that I forgot about, please let me know.

 ## Architecture

 ```text